-(a) You may be asked to provide certain information such as your contact details and credit/debit card or PayPal details.
-In accordance with clause 7.2, we do not store your credit/debit card and/or PayPal details.
+(a) You may be asked to provide certain information such as your name, address and other contact details and credit/debit card or PayPal details.
+In accordance with clause 7.2, we do not store your credit/debit card and/or PayPal details;

 1.2 We may record and monitor incoming calls in order to maintain customer service standards and to assist staff training.

 1.3 We may use information that you provide to us or that is obtained by us: